 By Maria V. Gallagher, Legislative Director, Pennsylvania Pro-Life Federation

 Editor’s note.
-There can likely be no more timeless post than this story that ran a year ago today.
+There can likely be no more timeless post than this story that previously ran in NRL News Today.
 The bond between mother and unborn baby is foundational.
-Destroying it—as we have seen since 1973—has devastating consequences for millions of women, more than 61 million unborn babies, and our entire culture.
+Destroying it—as we have seen since 1973—has devastating consequences for millions of women, more than 62 million unborn babies, and our entire culture.

 It was with a mixture of emotions that I noted “Women’s Equality Day” this week.

 I am quite thankful for the sacrifices and struggles that our foremothers underwent to ensure that American women live in a free and equal society.
 I treasure my right to vote, my professional prospects, and equal treatment under the law.

 But I cannot help but think that feminist pioneers such as Susan B. Anthony and Elizabeth Cady Stanton would be deeply disappointed with the failures that keep women oppressed.

 Key among these is legalized abortion.
 Millions of baby girls are denied the right to life under the Roe v.
 Wade regime.
 They are unable to exercise any rights, because they have been robbed of the most fundamental of these—the mere right to exist.

 Moreover, rather than providing freedom to women, legalized abortion can entrap them in a vicious cycle of abuse.
 Their partners subject them to violence to the point which the abusers demand that they surrender their preborn children to the abortionist’s grisly tools.
 The pattern of abuse can then easily resume, as they are not only physically beaten by their significant others, but emotionally battered as well.